toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/docs/Module 4 - Filtering Telemetry with Azure Stream Analytics at the Edge and Modeling with Azure Time Series Insights.md

 ![Azure SAS on Edge Query Test](../assets/AzureSASonEdgeQueryTest.PNG)

-Select "OK", the "Test query" to produce the following result (You may also repeat the last step using [DemoData.json](../services/AZURE_STREAMING_ANALYTICS/Edge/DemoData.json) which contains sample data from an actual test run):
+Select "OK", then "Test query" to produce the following result (You may also repeat the last step using [DemoData.json](../services/AZURE_STREAMING_ANALYTICS/Edge/DemoData.json) which contains sample data from an actual test run):

 ![Azure SAS on Edge Query Tested](../assets/AzureSASonEdgeQueryTested.PNG)